northwestcoder/terraform-satori-audit-export/README.md

 gcloud services enable storage-component.googleapis.com gcloud services enable storage.googleapis.com
 ```

-You can paste the above into your terminal - it may take 1-2 minutes to run.

 7. If you haven't done so yet, download this repository and edit the variables